coskundeniz/mailtweets/README.md

 Information
 -----------

 This script queries tweets for given user(s), puts them in html format and send as mail to user.
-It was written with Python.
+It was written with Python3.

 Requirements
 ------------